 Saving a file or message allows Sara to create a list of important messages and files so that she can access them quickly from the sidebar.
 Sara knows that she’ll be referring to the strategic plan file often, so she saves it to come back to easily.

 Using reminders to track action items

-Paul has asked the team to take a look at a document before an upcoming meeting.
-Sarah needs to come back to this task, as she doesn’t have the time to get stuck in to it right now.
-She uses a reminder to set a time when Slack will bring her back to the message.
+Lee has asked the team to take a look at a document before an upcoming meeting.
+Sara needs to come back to this task because she doesn’t have the time to get to it right now.
+She uses a reminder to set a time to have Slack bring her back to the message.